1969/70 Shelby Paint Information

 on Mercurys and Lincolns.

-There were two pre-production cars that were originally black.
-One was a fastback the other a convertible.
-These cars did not receive Shelby serial numbers.
+There were two pre-production cars that were painted black.
+One was a fastback, the other a convertible.
+These cars did not receive Shelby sequential, serial numbers.